Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Subgraph expansions of conserved current 3-point correlators

 for the free boson theory and

 for the free fermion theory.

 In free field theories, it is straightforward to compute the conformal 3-point correlation functions of the conserved currents $\langle JJJ \rangle$, $\langle TJJ \rangle$ and $\langle TTT \rangle$ using Wick contractions.
 The final results are given by the one-loop Feynman integrals.
-In Figure \ref{fig:JJJ} we show the Feynman diagram for the correlator $\langle JJJ\rangle$, and the Feynman diagrams for $\langle TJJ \rangle$ and $\langle TTT \rangle$ have the same geometry but with different vertices.
-The subgraph expansions of the conserved current 3-point correlators are similar to the scalar 3-point correlator: there are two subgraphs $\Gamma$ and $\gamma$, in which the integrands are expanded with respect to two sets of small momenta $\{q\}$ and $\{q, k\}$, respectively.
+In Figure \ref{fig:JJJ} we show the Feynman diagram for the correlator $\langle JJJ\rangle$, and the Feynman diagrams for $\langle TJJ \rangle$ and $\langle TTT \rangle$ have the same geometry but different vertices.
+The subgraph expansions of the conserved current 3-point correlators are similar to those of the scalar 3-point correlator: there are two subgraphs $\Gamma$ and $\gamma$, in which the integrands are expanded with respect to two sets of small momenta $\{q\}$ and $\{q, k\}$, respectively.
 Then the one-loop 2-scale Feynman integrals are reduced to one-loop 1-scale Feynman integrals, which can be evaluated analytically.

-In principle, for each subgraph one can take the Taylor expansions of the integrands $\mathcal{T}_{q/q,k}$ to arbitrarily high orders, and the integrals are given by the series expansions of the small parameter $q/p$.
+In principle, one can take the Taylor expansions of the integrands for each subgraph $\mathcal{T}_{q/q,k}$ to arbitrarily high orders.
+The resulting integrals are given by the series expansions of the small parameter $q/p$.
 For the Feynman diagrams in general QFTs, the expansions to high orders are needed to approximate the original integrals \cite{Smirnov:2023bxf}.
-However, in CFTs the 3-point correlation functions are fixed by conformal symmetry up to few free parameters, and the $1/N$ corrections are only applied to these free parameters.
+However, in CFTs the 3-point correlation functions are fixed by conformal symmetry up to a few free parameters, and the $1/N$ corrections are only applied to these free parameters.
 To extract these corrections from the Feynman loop integrals, we just need to keep the first few terms in the Taylor expansion of each subgraph.